kaufmann42/issueist/docs/getting-started.md

 2. Give the issue a title.
 3. Fill in the body using [GH flavored markdown.](https://guides.github.com/features/mastering-markdown/)

-As is there is no in-application previw, but that feature is in development.
 And that's it.
 This is all you need to know to use the Issueist application.
 It was left intentionally simple with future features being community driven.

 ## Contributing